alwalt/BChE-LigandBindingAnalysis/README.md

 ### Requirements:
 Ensure you have the necessary dependencies, software, and libraries installed.
 Some scripts might depend on external software or libraries for MD simulations, docking, or data visualization.

-### License:
-Please see the accompanying `LICENSE` file for licensing information.

-### Contributions:
-Contributions and feedback are welcome.
-Please raise issues on GitHub or submit pull requests if you have improvements or bug fixes.

 ### Note:
 This project was last updated 6 years ago.
 Some tools might be outdated or require adjustments to work with newer versions of dependencies or software.